File: the hypocrisy of sales in fashion

 dfsdfgfds

-When we offer a t-shirt for 10 euros, it means that an actor in the chain is being crushed, sometimes literally.
+When you offer a t-shirt for 10 euros, it means that someone in the chain is being crushed, sometimes literally.
 No miracles.

-Note that these practices are not only specific to sales, because they are also THE great classic of private sales sites and brand villages ( we already talked about it in 2011 ).
+Note that these practices are not only specific to sales, because it is also THE great classic of private sales sites and brand villages ( we already talked about it in 2011 ).

 Take the test occasionally.